Money and Marriage Statistics – 20 Interesting Facts

 (Source: Journal of Sociology)

-Married couples are able to pool their resources and make joint financial decisions.
-They may also be more likely to have children, which can motivate them to save for the future.
-Additionally, married couples often have two incomes, which can help them to accumulate wealth more quickly.
+Married couples can pool resources and make joint financial decisions.
+They’re also more likely to have children, which motivates future savings.
+Additionally, dual incomes help married couples accumulate wealth more rapidly.

 7. Having a yearly income of $125,000 or more lowers the likelihood of divorce by more than half – about 51% – compared to households with an annual income of $25,000 or less